saint11/DeadWeight/source/index.md

 Very small items, like chalk, keys or a dice do not occupy any slots, and should be written down in the *notes* section of the character sheet.

+Caracters may also carry items in their **torso** and **hands** slots.

+- The **torso** has 4 slots.
+- Each **hand** has 2 slots.

+Equipped armor and helmet go on the torso slots, wielded items, including torches go on the hands.
+Unless the player has a really good explanation, a character can only wield one item on each hand, even with 2 slots.
+For just carrying stuff, carrying 2 items on each hand is fine.

 <pagebreak>